clarisaleu/AMATH482/README.md

 # AMATH 482 - Computational Methods For Data Analysis
-This repository contains all of the projects for AMATH482 taught by Jason Bramburger (jbrambur@uw.edu) at the University of Washington - Winter 2021.
+This repository contains all of the projects for AMATH482 taught by Jason Bramburger at the University of Washington - Winter 2021.

 ### Assignment Descriptions:
 - **Assignment #1 - A Submarine Problem** <br/>